-Functional Sports Nutrition for High Performance: with focus on triathlon and cycling
+Functional Sports Nutrition for High Performance: with focus on triathlon, mountainbike and road cycling

-Miguel Hidalgo, 24 years old.
-Brazilian professional triathlete.
-Image credit: World Triathlon.
+Miguel Hidalgo, 24 years old, Brazilian professional triathlete.
+Image credits: World Triathlon.

-Gold medal at the Pan American Games 2023.
+• Gold medal at the 2023 Pan American Games.

 A Functional Sports Dietitian considers important: